Your Marketing Stack Is a System. Are You Treating It Like One?

 | 1 | Transcending Paradigms | The ability to abandon a mental model entirely. | A leadership team willing to throw out their entire playbook when the market fundamentally shifts. |

-The actual breakthroughs happen at 1–6: changing the information flows, the decision rights, and the core goal the system is chasing.
-This is why redesigning your attribution model or changing your team's bonus structure matters infinitely more than doubling your ad budget.
-It's not just a bigger parameter—it completely rewrites what the system optimizes for.
+The actual breakthroughs happen at the top of the list: changing the information flows, the decision rights, and the core goal the system is chasing.

 The Cheat Sheet

-| Systems Concept | Marketing Translation |
+| Systems Concept | The Translation | The Diagnostic / Fix |

 Next time someone asks you to "fix the marketing"—it's worth asking which part of the system they're actually talking about.